 WHAT STYLE OF CLOTHES SHOULD I WEAR?

-The main thing is that you should feel comfortable in whatever you are wearing because if you don't, this will show in your expression.
+The main thing is that you should feel comfortable in whatever you are wearing.
 We want you to feel relaxed and really enjoy your photo session.
-However, there a few guidelines which if followed, will make a huge difference to the success of your photographs.
+However, there a few guidelines which, if followed, will make a huge difference to the success of your portraits.
 First, consider the style you want.
-If this is sitting on the floor and an informal, relaxed style, then your clothes should reflect this so jeans or casual trousers and shirts are great.
-For something more formal, smart clothes should be worn.
-One golden rule - do not mix casual and formal styles of clothing within the same portrait as it looks completely wrong.
+If this is sitting on the floor and an informal, relaxed style, then your clothes should reflect this, so jeans, chinos or casual trousers, and shirts or blouses are great.
+For something more formal, smart clothes should be worn and long sleeves look more flattering than short.
+If you'd like something elegant and classy, suits with dress shoes and long dresses with high heels work beautifully, For ladies, it's worth having your hair professionally styled and your make-up professionally applied, which will add that extra polish to your formal portrait.
+If you'd like both casual and formal styles, please tell us before your portrait session, so that we can plan for these and allow extra time for you to change and for us to take both styles for you.
+One golden rule - do not mix casual and formal styles of clothing within the same portrait.

 HOW DO I MAKE SURE EVERYONE LOOKS GOOD IN MY FAMILY PORTRAIT?

-For a family portrait, or any portrait which has more than one person in it, it's vital that each member of the family co-ordinates with everyone else.
-This doesn't mean that you should be clones of eachother; rather that you should all dress to compliment one another.
+For a family portrait, or any portrait which has more than one person in it, it's vital that each member of the family co-ordinates.
+This doesn't mean that you should be clones of each other; rather that you should all dress to complement one another.
+First decide on the style of portrait you'd like and a colour scheme.
+Making a decision about where you will hang your family portrait can help you decide this.
 A good idea is to lay the clothes everyone has chosen out on a bed and be brutally honest about whether they all look good together.
 Does anything scream out "Look at me!!!"
-If so, replace it with something which doesn't and see the advice above.
-It can be difficult with teenagers and young adults because they are usually very fashion conscious but it's best if they don't wear anything too high fashion.
-Most people want to enjoy their family portrait for years to come so it's important that it doesn't date too quickly, that no single person dominates the image because of what they are wearing and that all members of the family look great together.
+If so, replace it with something that doesn't and see the advice above.
+It can be difficult with older children, teenagers and young adults because they are usually very fashion conscious and have strong opinions about what they like and what they'll wear, but they should not wear anything high fashion.
+For most people, the investment in a professional family portrait means that they want to display it on a wall in a prominent position in their home and enjoy it for many years to come, so it's important that it doesn't date quickly.
+No individual person should dominate the image because of what they are wearing and all members of the family should look great together.
+Beautiful portraits are all about faces.

 WHAT ABOUT COLOURS?